 (This course is also offered to non-BA students for inter-Faculty broadening purposes.)

 This course deals with Chinese civilization in general including ethnic cultures and problems in pretwentieth century China.
-Assessment: 100% coursework.

-History of Chinese science and civilization (6 credits) CHIN2243.
+CHIN2243.
+History of Chinese science and civilization (6 credits)

 (This course is also offered to non-BA students for inter-Faculty broadening purposes.)

 This course aims to give an in-depth investigation of Chinese scientific thought and culture from the pre-Qin period to the early twentieth century.
-Assessment: 100% coursework.